nexusdrugi/demo-chess-board/WARP.md

     - En passant implemented
 - Interaction boundaries and DnD
   - ChessPiece sets dataTransfer with its square on dragstart; visual feedback via Tailwind classes
-  - ChessSquare handles click selection and onDrop (from → to) and forwards to useChessGame handlers
+  - ChessSquare handles click selection and onDrop (from → to) and forwards to useChessGame handlers; supports touch via tap-to-select and tap-to-move; keyboard via Enter/Space
   - ChessBoard computes square color and pulls piece data from gameState.board
   - ErrorBoundary component wraps the game to handle rendering errors gracefully
 - Styling